clj-commons/claypoole/README.md

 ```

 You can also pass the keyword `:serial` as a threadpool.
 In that case, the
-function will be run eagerly in serial, not in parallel, so the parallel
+function will be run eagerly in series in the calling thread, not in parallel,
-function will not return until all the work is done.
-We find this is helpful
+so the parallel function will not return until all the work is done.
+We find
-for testing and benchmarking.
-(See also about `*parallel*` below.)
+this is helpful for testing and benchmarking.
+(See also about `*parallel*`
+below.)

 ```clojure
 ;; Use no parallelism at all; blocks until all work is complete.